rancher/opni-docs/docs/setup/setup-grafana-dashboard.md

 Time field name: timestamp
 Version: 7.0+
 ```
-Then click `Save & Test`, the expected response is `Index OK.
+Then click `Save & Test`.
+The expected response should be `Index OK.
 Time field name OK.`
 3. [Import dashboard](https://grafana.com/docs/grafana/latest/dashboards/export-import/#import-dashboard) and upload the json file `grafana-dashboard.json` in this repo.

-A dashboard named `MetricAnomaly` should be ready to go.
+A dashboard named `MetricAnomaly` should now be available.